sertainty/Sertainty-Wrappers/C#/README.md

 ```

 ### Files
-We use different files to run this examples.
-We'll see what they are.
+The following files are used in the examples:
-- `sampleid.xml` - This file used to generate `sampleid.iic`.
-Contains random challenge question and answers.
+- `sampleid.xml`: This is used to generate `sampleid.iic`.
+It contains random challenge question and answers.
-- `sampleid.iic` - Act as a digital id for the user of this application.
-Can be shared with other parties.
+- `sampleid.iic`: This acts as a public digital id for the user.
-- `sample.uxp` - Uxp files are protected data.
-In order to protect data for intended recipiant you need the recipient's `id(.iic)` file and the data to be protected.
+- `sample.uxp`: UXP files are protected data.
+In order to protect data for a recipient, you need the recipient's ID (.iic) file and the data to be protected.